-As of October 2012, McGill's formerly paper-based graduate application process has been replaced with a more convenient electronic version.
 Please consult the "prospective graduate students" link for detailed information.
-The application deadline for Fall 2013 admission is December 15, 2012.
+The application deadline for Fall 2015 admission is December 15, 2014.

-When completing the online application form and you are applying to the clinical program, select PhD-T as there is no track reflecting "clinical program".
-In the discipline section, indicate "clinical".
+When completing the online application form and you are applying to the clinical program, select PhD-T.

-When completing the online application form and you are applying to the experimental program, select Masters of Arts or Masters of Science as there is no track reflecting "masters program".
-In the discipline section, indicate "masters".
+When completing the online application form and you are applying to the experimental program, select Masters of Arts or Masters of Science.
+Should you have completed or will complete a Master's degree, select PhD-T.

 McGill University is located in downtown Montreal, a cosmopolitan city with diverse linguistic and cultural groups.
 McGill is an English-language institution with a long and distinguished history in Quebec and Canada.
 The Department of Psychology is one of the oldest and best known in North America.
 The department enjoys extensive professional ties with other institutions in Montreal, including English and French universities, schools, hospitals, and social service centres.